tmcw/stickshift/README.md

 * **Share** and save queries
 * **Responsive** on lil' screens

-## Usage
+## Installation

+* `npm install`
-This is an app you can start with the `npm start` command.
-You'll need to copy [config.example.json](config.example.json) to `config.json` and configure it with a repository to use for query storage and an endpoint for queries.
+* copy [config.example.json](config.example.json) to `config.json`
+  and configure it with a repository to use for query storage and an endpoint for queries.

-`stickshift` talks to your database through an HTTP interface: it doesn't include a node component, and isn't tied to a specific kind of SQL or place where it's hosted.
+* the example in [example_server.js](example_server.js) talks to SQLite, but you can swap in Postgres/RedShift using the `pg` module, MySQL using the `mysql` module, and so on.
+Or you can even just point stickshift that accepts queries over POST and returns results as JSON
+* `npm start`

 ## Architecture